-The application for Winter Session is posted on May 1st and remains open until July 1st.
+The application for Winter Session is now posted and will remain open until July 14th.
 (Only submit one application, do not send updated resumes after your initial application.)
 Please only contact the department if you would like to remove your application from consideration.

 In July, a committee will meet to consider applications and identify TAs.
 Fourth year (and above) students are prioritized for positions, as are students with higher GPAs and strong recommendations from faculty members.
 But we also consider other aspects of your application and your course schedule and availability.
 Please DO NOT contact the department to inquire about your application.
 You will ONLY be contacted by this office in the event that you have been selected as a TA.
 If you are selected as a successful candidate for a position you will receive an email with offer details that will include the name of the course, the term of the appointment, the number of assigned hours and the wage classification.
-This will generally be completed by late July, with the first round of successful candidates being notified by August fifth, and a second round notified by August 20th.
-Some students will be placed on a waitlist and notified in early September.
+This will generally be completed by late August, with the first round of successful candidates being notified by late July, and a second round notified by mid-August.
+Some students will be placed on a waitlist and notified in late August.
 The reason for this is that some courses do not have enough students enrolled to qualify for TA support until close to the start of the academic term.
 Applicants are expected to monitor their email during this time period and accept or decline a position within 72 hours of the offer being made.

-Students are restricted to a total of 192 hours of paid employment as TAs during the academic term — students must notify the office immediately if they accept more than one position with any department at the university.
+Students are restricted to a total of 192 hours (96 hours in Summer) of paid employment as TAs during the academic term — students must notify the office immediately if they accept more than one position with any department at the university.

 If you are selected for a position and have never worked for UBC before, you will be required to submit supporting documentation: a UBC Personal Data form, copy of your valid student/work permit and a photocopy of your SIN.
 Please note that you cannot be hired at UBC without a valid Social Insurance Number (SIN).